BNSC1/android-notes/README.md

 Minification: reduce the size of code by removing unnecessary characters such as whitespace, comments, and unused code.
 The goal of minification is to reduce the size of the code, which can make the app load faster and use less storage space.

+ProGuard: a code obfuscation tool that is used to shrink, optimize, and obfuscate Java bytecode.
+When used correctly, ProGuard can help to reduce the size of your app and protect your code from reverse engineering.
+However, it may remove code that is necessary for an app to run, so monitoring after obfuscation is recommended

 Multiple APKs: allows developers to create different APKs for the same application, each optimized for different device configurations

 Android App Bundle: If an AAB is uploaded to Google Play, it will provide optimized APK for respective device automatically

+DEX: "Dalvik Executable" is a file format used by the Android operating system to execute compiled code.
+The DEX format is optimized for Android's virtual machine, the Dalvik Virtual Machine (DVM), which is designed to run on resource-limited devices such as smartphones and tablets.

+Multidex: a mechanism provided by Android to overcome limitation of 65,536 method references.
+It allows apps to have multiple DEX files, each containing a subset of the app's method references.
+When the app is run, the Android runtime loads all the DEX files and combines them into a single Dalvik Virtual Machine (VM) instance.

 # Programming basics